tidyverse/tibble/vignettes/invariants.md

 </tr>
 </tbody>
 </table>
-`[<-` supports changing the type of an existing column, also across the principal column types:
+Just like column updates, `[<-` supports changing the type of an existing column, also across the principal column types:

 -   atomic: `df[[1]]` and `df[[2]]`
 -   list: `df[[3]]`